Evidence that the Bible is God’s Word

 - Ecclesiastes 1:4-6 describes the whirling motion of the winds and the movement of storm fronts long before the advent of modern meteorology.
 Unlike other ancient wisdom narratives, like The Book of Enoch 33:3-4, that claim the wind comes from a heavenly portal, this Biblical passage explains that the winds circle back to their starting point.

-- Job 37:16 also gives significant meteorological information, including the balancing of the vapors in the clouds.
-Job 36:27 adds that the quantity of the rain is proportional to the amount of vapor aloft.
+- Job 37:16 also gives meteorological insights, including the balancing of the vapors in the clouds.

 - Job 26:7 The ancients Greeks believed that the world was held up by Atlas.
 Other civilizations held similar ideas.
 The Bible made an unusual claim: God did not hang the world on anything.

 - Psalm 8:8 discusses the “paths of the seas.”
 The story is told that when the man we call “the Father of Oceanography,” Matthew Fontaine Maury, read Psalm 8 the aforementioned phrase stuck in his mind.
 He later sought to confirm the idea and eventually wrote The Physical Geography of the Sea in1855.
 It was the first textbook on modern oceanography.
 The state of Virginia erected a memorial to him that cites this passage.

 - Isaiah 40:22 Some have claimed that the Bible supports the “flat earth theory.”
 But this passage declares that God sits upon the “circle of the earth.”
 (See also the mention in Proverbs 8:27 of a compass or a circle about the original earth.)

 - Job 38:13-14 conveys the idea of the earth rotating on its axis: “the earth…is turned as clay to the seal.”